lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 * *ApproveSubscriptionFromSelfLink* - Approve subscription from a selfLink
 * *ApproveSubscriptionFromSubscription* - Approve subscription using a subscription object
 * *GetMarketplaceFromSubscription* - Get the full marketplace object from a subscription object
+* *GetOrgFromOrgId* - Get organization from an organization id
+* *GetPendingSubscriptions* - Get the array of pending subscriptions
 * *GetProductFromSubscription* - Get the full product object from a subscription object
 * *GetProductPlanFromSubscription* - Get the full Product Plan object from a subscription object
 * *GetSubscriptionApproversForProduct* - Get an array of subscription approvers for a Product object
+* *GetSubscriptionFromSelfLink* - Get the Subscription from Subscription selfLink
 * *isConsumerOrgSubscriptionRequestFromWH* - Checks if a subscription webhook corresponds to a consumer or platform organization subscription request
-* *GetOrgFromOrgId* - Get organization from an organization id